FaisalKhawaj/ReactNativeBoilerplate/README.md

 # Taking clone

-1. You need to create a script and write below command in that script file
+1.You need to create a script (create-new-project.sh) and write below command in that script file

 if [ "$#" -ne 2 ]; then